-Congratulations to the Grade 1, 2, and 3 Grade Choirs as well as the Primary and Junior Choirs for their amazing performances at the Stratford Kiwanis Festival on April 9th, 12th and 13th.
-Little Falls brought back one First place ribbon, four Second place ribbons, and one Third place ribbon with marks ranging from 88%-93%.
+Congratulations to the Grade 1, 2, and 3 Grade Choirs as well as the Primary and Junior Choirs for their amazing performances at the Stratford Kiwanis Festival on April 15th, 17th and 18th.
+Little Falls brought back two First place ribbons, one Second place ribbon, and three Third place ribbons with marks ranging from 88%-93%.
 A very special congratulations to the Primary Choir for bringing home the Trophy for Top Primary Choir this year!
 Mrs. Stern is very proud of all of the students for being very professional and for singing so beautifully.
 The Kiwanis videos will be playing in the Music room for Math Night on May 1st.
-If you are in the school, come and check out the adjudicator’s comments that are displayed outside of the music room.
+If you are in the school, come and check out the adjudicator’s comments that will be displayed outside of the music room after Math night.
 A huge thanks to our Parent Council for busing us to and from Stratford!

 Jump Rope for Heart

-Get ready to dance through the decades with our throwback to the 80s and 90s!
-This year approximately 60 Grade 4-6 students from Little Falls are participating in the Dance Showcase on Wednesday, May 9 at Stratford Northwestern Secondary School.
+This year approximately 50 Grade 4-6 students from Little Falls are participating in the Dance Showcase on Wednesday, May 8th at Stratford Northwestern Secondary School.
 This showcase brings together students from a variety of schools in the Avon Maitland District School Board.
 The show begins at 7 p.m. and can also be followed live on Twitter at @danceshowAMDSB.
-Ms. Carter, Mrs. Drummond, Ms. Lantz and Ms. Sabin would like to thank all the participants for their hard work and dedication in learning this year’s dance.
+Mrs. Newman, Ms. Lantz and Ms. Sabin would like to thank all the participants for their hard work and dedication in learning this year’s dance.

 Earth Week Activities

-On Monday, April 23rd, the students at Little Falls celebrated Earth Day by participating in a community clean-up.
+On Tuesday, April 23rd, the students at Little Falls celebrated Earth Day by participating in a community clean-up.
 Thank you to all for your efforts to keep our community and earth clean.
 Let’s make everyday Earth Day!

 Track and Field

-The Little Falls Annual Track and Field Meet will be held on Friday, May 18th at DCVI (rain date is Tuesday, May 22nd).
+The Little Falls Annual Track and Field Meet will be held on Friday, May 17th at DCVI (rain date is Tuesday, May 21st).
 All grades 4, 5 and 6 students will be participating in both Field and Track events.
 Ribbons are awarded for the top 5 athletes in each event so students are encouraged to participate in as many events as possible!
-Athletes have the chance to move on to the Regional Meet in Stratford on Tuesday, June 12th, with the top 3 in each event then moving on to the AMDSB meet being held in Stratford on June 19th.
+Athletes have the chance to move on to the Regional Meet in St. Marys @ DCVI on Tuesday, June 11th, with the top 3 in each event then moving on to the AMDSB meet being held in Goderich on Tuesday, June 18th.
 Come on out and support our students as they run, throw and jump!

 Get Ready for Apraxia Awareness Month!

 At Little Falls, Mental Health Week is not something we do for one week, instead we live, breathe and learn about mental health and wellness in our daily interactions and through the numerous initiatives that take place throughout the course of the school year.
-To bring continued awareness to this day we will host a Wear Green day on Friday, May 11th in support of each of our roles in promoting positive mental health and wellness for all.
+On May 10th please wear green to keep the mental health conversation going!

 Kindergarten Bus Day

-The Optimist Club of Downie and OPP are running a bike rodeo at the PRC on Saturday, May 26th from 10 a.m. to 12 p.m.
+The Optimist Club of Downie and Stratford Police are running a bike rodeo at the PRC on Saturday, May 25th from 10am to 12pm.
+Please bring your bike.

 This assessment provides valuable information to both parents and school staff about how our students are learning and how we can continue to support their learning.
 If you have a child in Grade 3 or 6 please ensure that they attend each day, are well rested, and have had a healthy breakfast.
 Students may have a water bottle on their desks.
 Students will need to bring a calculator.